cors

 func (m *Middleware) Config() *Config

-Config returns a copy of m's current configuration; if m is a passthrough middleware, it simply returns nil.
+Config returns a pointer to a deep copy of m's current configuration; if m is a passthrough middleware, it simply returns nil.
 The result may differ from the Config with which m was created or last reconfigured, but the following statement is guaranteed to be a no-op (albeit a relatively expensive one):

 m.Reconfigure(m.Config())